 The members of the Compensation Committee as of the end of the last fiscal year were: Messrs.
-Spitz (Chair) and Crocker and Ms. Thurber.
-Mr. Spitz and Mr. Crocker have served as members since 2007, and Ms. Thurber has served as a member since 2016.
-The Board of Trustees has determined that each of these members is independent within the meaning of the listing standards of the NYSEf.
+Spitz (Chair) and Denien and Ms. Woodhouse.
+Mr. Spitz has served as a member since 2007, and Mr, Denien and Ms. Woodhouse have served as members since 2024.
+The Board of Trustees has determined that each of these members is independent within the meaning of the listing standards of the NYSE.
 See "Acadia Realty Trust Compensation Committee Report" below.